skalenetwork/mirage-manager/docs/utils/Pool.md

 ### moveToFront

+Moves a node to the front (leftmost position) of the weighted tree

 ```solidity
 function moveToFront(struct PoolLibrary.Pool pool, NodeId node, uint256 weight) internal
 ```

-**dev:** _Moves a node to the front (leftmost position) of the weighted tree Removes the node if present, then inserts it with given weight_
+**dev:** _Removes the node if present, then inserts it with given weight_

 #### Parameters